BryanMThomas/inclusive-terminology-workflow/ReadMe.md

 TODO:
 - Add source of non-inclusive terms
+- Efficient compare method
-- Identify location of non-inclusive terms
+- Identify location of non-inclusive terms (solved on version-1 branch)
-- Limit scope of search all files
+- Limit scope of search all files (solved on version-1 branch)
+- Find a way to run locally
+- Find a way to write effective unit tests